baskargroup/Arboretum/Arbor-preprocess/README (znjubery@iastate.edu).md

 ### Installation

 Use any of the following methods:
-- Clone the repository and run the script.
+- Clone the repository and navigate to Arbor-preprocess and run the script.
-- Clone the repository and `pip install .` to use as a package.
+- Clone the repository and navigate to Arbor-preprocess and `pip install .` to use as a package.
 - **To do** `pip install arbor-process` or `conda install arbor-process`.

 ### To Test the Installation